 At Oyster we offer both.
 We have a growing number of animal welfare programs that run for 1-2 weeks + that are suitable for adults of all ages and all stages of life.
 These can easily be done as an alternative to traditional beach holidays in later life.

-At the same time we also have the more traditional, longer term gap year programs that last for 3 months or more in countries like Brazil, Canada, Chile, Nepal, Romania and Tanzania to name a few.
+At the same time we also have the more traditional, longer term gap year programs that last for 3 months or more in countries like Brazil, Canada, Chile, Nepal, and Romania to name a few.

 In an ideal world, people would travel around the world seeing lots of new sites and combine that with a program where they can live in one country and immerse themselves in a community, living life as a local whilst volunteering on a worthwhile project.
 Realistically, most people would find this sort of ‘mega gap year’ too expensive.